This article was originally published in January 2018. It has been updated.

 We independently select and share the products we love—and may receive a commission if you choose to buy.
 You’ve got this.

 Breastfeeding is truly a force of nature.
-It can deepen the bond between baby + mama for years to come; it can cut the risk of SIDS in half; it even has its own emoji and its own Sesame Street episode.
+It can deepen the bond between baby and mama for years to come.
+It can cut the risk of SIDS in half.
+It even has its own emoji and its own Sesame Street episode.

 Getting a breastfed baby to take a bottle is one of the most prevalent breastfeeding issues among new moms according to Jamie Owens, RN and Board Certified Lactation Consultant.
 If your baby is refusing the bottle, don't panic, mamas—you're not alone.
 And we can help.

 As a breastfeeding mom, you may want to incorporate bottles for a variety of reasons.
 Maybe you need to be away from baby for a while, or want your partner to get more involved with feedings, or baby is struggling a bit on the breast.
 Whatever the reason, incorporating bottles into baby's feeding routine is totally healthy and, when done correctly, according to Owens, won't undermine your baby's ability to breastfeed effectively.